Bazlama (Turkish Flatbread)

 - Salt: Enhances the overall flavor of the flatbread.
 A small amount goes a long way, so measure carefully.

 - Sugar: Helps activate the yeast and balances the flavor.
-Using granulated sugar is standard, but you could experiment with honey or agave syrup.
+I recommend using granulated sugar.

 - Instant Yeast: This is the leavening agent that helps the dough rise and become light and fluffy.
 Instant yeast doesn’t require proofing, making it convenient and easy to work with.
 Just mix it into the dry ingredients and it’s ready to go.

-- Yogurt: Adds moisture, slight tanginess, and a rich texture to the dough.
+- Yogurt: Adds moisture and a rich texture to the dough.
 Using full-fat yogurt yields a softer, more tender flatbread.
 Make sure it’s at room temperature for best results.

 - Water: Use warm (but not hot) water to encourage proper yeast activation and dough formation.